apiaryio/api-blueprint/examples/Gist Fox API.md

 + Parameters
     + id (string) ...
-ID of the gist in the form of a hash.
+ID of the Gist in the form of a hash.

 + Model (application/hal+json)